DeployCoop/vigilant-octo-waffle/README.md

 ### [mkcert](https://mkcert.org)

-Install [mkcert](https://mkcert.org) and ensure it is in your path then:
+Install [mkcert](https://mkcert.org) and ensure it is in your path and then:

 `mkcert -install`

 And your browser should then accept the certs from certificate-manager within KinD.
+The configuration of KinD and certificate-manager are completely automated from here on out.

 For further help on [mkcert](https://mkcert.org), check their [github](https://github.com/Lukasa/mkcert).